Concerned Women for America: Support for Israel

 On 8 May 2013 CWA's board of directors voted unanimously to include support for Israel as part of its core mission.
 CWA says it will support "laws and policies that strengthen the ties between Israel and the U.S." and "Policies enacted by our State Department, Department of Defense and others that encourage the development of our relationship with Israel.”
 Penny Nance said that support from CWA's founder, Beverly LaHaye, was the biggest driver behind the group formalizing its support for Israel.
 This relationship is backed by a long history of conservative Christians' support for Israel.

+Project 2025

+CWA is a member of the advisory board of Project 2025, a collection of conservative and right-wing policy proposals from The Heritage Foundation to reshape the United States federal government and consolidate executive power should the Republican nominee win the 2024 presidential election.